-Include reference – If youve rented with your pets before its a great idea to include a pet reference with your application.
+If you’ve rented with your pets before it’s a great idea to include a “pet reference” with your application.
 A note from past property managers or landlords that outlines how your pet behaved in their rental property is a worthwhile addition.
-So are letters from past neighbours, your dogs obedience trainer or vet.
+So are letters from past neighbours, your dog’s obedience trainer or vet.
 The point of a pet reference is to show that your pet has never caused damage in a past rental and that their behaviour has never been a nuisance.

 – microchip number

 – vaccination or health details

 – registration number with the local council

 – the amount of exercise your pet gets

 – an overview of what your pet likes to do during the day